lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Arguments

-* `pte` - The PTE which we want to copy/update.
+* `pte` - The PTE entry which we want to copy/update.

-* `clear` - The flag bitfield we want to clear from the newly created PTE.
+* `clear` - The flag bitfield we want to clear from the newly created PTE entry.

 #### Returns

-A copy of the input PTE with `clear` flags cleared in its flag bitfield.
+A copy of the input PTE entry with `clear` flags cleared in its flag bitfield.

 ---